 - 1 cup powdered sugar sifted

 - In a saucepan heat water, milk, and butter together until the butter is melted.
 Add into the dry mix.
-Add the egg and using the hook attachment mix for 3-4 minutes (dough should no longer be sticky).
+Add the egg and using the dough hook attachment mix for 3-4 minutes (dough should no longer be sticky).
 Or if doing by hand use a wooden spoon and mix for about 8-10 minutes.

-- Lift the dough out of the bowl, lightly grease bowl, and place back into the bowl.
+- Lift the dough out of the bowl, lightly grease bowl, and place dough back into the bowl.
 Cover with a tea towel or flour sack.
 Let rest for 5 minutes.

-- When the dough has finished resting, roll out on a floured surface to about a 16×9”.
-Spread butter mixture over the dough (avoid the ½” around the edges).
+- When the dough has finished resting, roll out on a floured surface to about a 16x9".
+Spread butter mixture over the dough (avoid about ½" around the edges).

 - Then roll the dough tightly (horizontal/longest edge rolls upward).
 Then using a bench scraper, knife, or unflavored dental floss, slice into 10 buns.

-- Place in a greased 9-inch cake or pie pan (leave room for spreading).
+- Place in a greased 9" cake or pie pan (leave room for spreading).
 And turn off the oven and put the buns in to rise and spread for 20 minutes.
+Remove from oven.

-- Pull buns out of the oven, remove foil, and brush with milk.
-Return on the oven at 375°F. Bake buns for 18-22 minutes or until golden.
+- Brush tops of buns with milk.
+Bake buns for 18-22 minutes or until golden.
 Remove from oven to cool.